frederic-perez/AmE-dictionary/data/idioms.md

 __come down the pike__ :dart: Appear, become prominent, as in _He was the best writer to come down the pike in a long time._ The noun pike here is short for “turnpike” or “road.” _You should take this job offer—who knows when another will come down the pike?_
 __come into play__ To become a factor in a particular situation. _Once personal insults come into play, it’s very hard to resolve a situation calmly._
 __come into question__ To become doubted, scrutinized, or a matter of serious discussion.
+__come out of the woodwork__ To appear unexpectedly, or from unexpected places. _No one had anything negative to say when I first pitched this idea, but now people are coming out of the woodwork to criticize it._ _Ever since Liam won the lottery, his so-called relatives have been coming out of the woodwork._
 __come out__
 __come to a close__ _The fifty-year reign of incessant warring was coming to a close._
 __come to a stop__ To stop, cease, or conclude. _Every driver came to a stop as the police car, with its flashing lights and siren, sped by._ _Our research came to a stop after a sudden reduction in funding._